wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The contact form will appear when you view the page.

-= When I use the style sheet that comes with the plugin my theme is effected =
+= When I use the style sheet that comes with the plugin my theme is affected =

 It is impossible to test this plugin with all themes.
 Styling incompatibilities can occur.
 In this case, switch off the default stylesheet on the settings screen so you can add your own styles to your theme's stylesheet.